bloom510/hello-wasm/README.md

-This project builds upon the rust-webpack-template by hooking react into the build pipeline.
+This project builds upon the rust-webpack-template by hooking React into the build pipeline.

 * First, [install `wasm-pack`!](https://rustwasm.github.io/wasm-pack/installer/)